 The success of Natural States spawned Miramar Productions and, as partners in the company, we embarked on more projects together, most notably "Desert Vision" and "Third Stone from the Sun."
-We all started moving in different directions by the mid 1990's and eventually sold Miramar to Unapix Entertainment.
+We all started moving in different directions by the mid 1990's and eventually sold the Miramar catalog to Unapix Entertainment.
 All in all, it was a good ride and we did work to be proud of.

 Shortly before David and I recorded "Bridge of Dreams" in 1993, a friend introduced me to Scott Rockenfield, drummer for the metal band, Queensryche.
 It turned out we were fans of each other's music and a friendship soon developed.
 After Scott's guest appearance on "Bridge of Dreams," we began hanging out a lot and kicking around ideas about doing something together.

 Scott and I returned to the studio in 1999 to create what became "Hells Canyon."
 The canyon is near where I grew up in Idaho and, with its rich history and intriguing places, was very inspirational to compose music about.

 In the fall of 2006, I sold my studio operation in Seattle and relocated to Memphis, Tennessee.
 The reasons for the move are unrelated to the music business and it was very interesting living in the “Birthplace of Rock 'n' Roll” and the “Home of the Blues.”
 I intentionally stopped producing other artists but continued mixing and mastering work in my private studio and was able to spend more time on my music.

 2008 marked the release of the CD/DVD set entitled Oculus.
 The visuals were shot entirely in Italy during three visits and the music represents my musical impressions of the locations.